harm2305/embsys-330-sp25-final-project-harm2305/documentation/detailed_design.md

 The `upsert` operation will insert new nodes if they do not exist in the list already.
 If a node does exist, its RSSI value is updated instead of adding a new node.
 The predicate for checking if a node exists is simply comparing device addresses since those should be sufficiently unique.
+Each upsert operation triggers a sort operation as well.
+Sorting is performed by a merge sort algorithm which allows us quickly sort the list at the cost of CPU computation.
+Since our application is fairly small, we can afford this hit on CPU cycles.

+The list is sorted by RSSI values, with the strongest values being at the start of the list.
+With our Bluetooth module, the closer a number is to 0, the stronger the signal is.

 The `get` operation will retrieve a certain number of observations from the database.
-This is useful both for the LCD display and the USART terminal which will issue a command to retrieve a certian number of observations.
+This is useful both for the LCD display and the USART terminal which will issue a command to retrieve a certain number of observations.
 If the provided value exceeds the number of observations in the database, then all of the observations are returned.
-If a value is `<= 0`, then no observations are returned.
+If a value is `<= 0`, then `NULL` pointer is returned instead.

 For the get operation, the pointer returned points to a new list that is a copy from the database.
 This is important to avoid a client accidentally modifying any data or breaking internal tracking.